tarachristine88/IMT542_Final_Project/README.md

 **3.3.
 Project_Artifact_C_User_Interface_Code**:

 Overview: This file contains the HTML code used to build my front-end interface that allows users to filter entries via form fields (e.g., country, date, OCR confidence) and visualize the results.
+This code was generated with the assistance of Google Gemini Pro.

 Information Format: HTML